gaultier/c/clone-gitlab-api/README.md

 ## Limitations

 - Due to [Gitlab's pagination behavior](https://docs.gitlab.com/ee/api/index.html#pagination-response-headers) when there are lots of items, some HTTP headers which we rely upon are missing in the response, so the command will fail when there are more than 10,000 projects.
 - We use `kqueue` internally so it's MacOS/BSDs only for now.
-It should work on Linux by installing `libkqueue` but this is untested for now
+It should work on Linux by installing `libkqueue` but this is untested.

 ## Roadmap